ROSA Linux

-ROSA Desktop Fresh R11.1, the latest desktop release as of 23 April 2020, is available with four different desktop environments: KDE Plasma 4, KDE Plasma 5, Xfce, and LXQt.
+ROSA Desktop Fresh 13.0, the latest desktop version, was released on 28 February 2025, is available with four different desktop environments: KDE Plasma 6, GNOME, LXQt and Xfce.
 It also contains open source software developed in-house by ROSA, such as ROSA Image Writer or ROSA Media Player.
 ROSA Linux has been certified by the Ministry of Defence of Russia.